 Internationalization must often be addressed at a deeper level than localization.
 Data encoding, software and hardware issues can all have a fundamental impact on internationalization and must therefore be considered as part of the overall process.

-Globalization is the process of preparing something for a global audience.
+Globalization is a very broad term with various meanings.
+For the purpose of the translation and localization industry, globalization is the process of preparing something for a global audience.
 This is a broad term that can actually encompass both internationalization and localization.
 For example: as part of its globalization strategy, a company could seek to make its website appeal to as wide an audience as possible through internationalization when developing the site itself and the content, but then localize elements such as currencies and the checkout experience.

 Which service do I need?